github/docs/content/code-security/getting-started/securing-your-repository.md

 {% endif %}

-{% ifversion fpt or ghec or ghes %}

 ## Managing {% data variables.product.prodname_dependabot_security_updates %}

 For any repository that uses {% data variables.product.prodname_dependabot_alerts %}, you can enable {% data variables.product.prodname_dependabot_security_updates %} to raise pull requests with security updates when vulnerabilities are detected.